 I might not have appreciated it fully at the time, when you're running into a tutorial with a half finished worksheet, but in hindsight it was quite good for me.

-Environment-sensing legged robot navigates by learning from its mistakes
+Legged robot navigates by learning from its mistakes